 The Regional Fresh Water Plan promotes sustainable management of the region's freshwater resources by applying rules and conditions to various activities.
-The Plan is currently under review.
+The Taranaki Regional Council was preparing a Natural Resources Plan to encompass their Regional Freshwater, Air, and Soil Plans, however this has been deferred with the Taranaki Regional Council instead preparing a Freshwater and Land Plan.